sagemath/trac_to_gh/Issue 5041.md

 # Issue 5041: make it so the magma .sig files in extcode don't get written there by magma

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5041

 Original creator: was